nowinoa/JavaScript-Quiz/README.md

 6. If you answer correctly, you will earn 1 point.
 7. If you answer incorrectly, 5 seconds will be subtracted from the timer.
 8. Once the quiz is completed, you can save your name and score to the local storage.
+9. To see your result click on the cup icon.
-9. You can also delete your details and go to start screen.
+9. You can also delete your details and go to the start screen.

 <img src='./img/start-box.png' alt='starting javascript quiz screen'>